palakagarwal6/CS338/README.md

 This will prompt you to:
 - connect to your mysql database, assuming your server host is `localhost`
-- allow you to choose create the netflix schema (if not already created)
+- allow you to choose create the movie schema (if not already created)
 - create necessary tables
 - load data from `CS338-main\tables`
 - prompt you to a simple search title search function